trainiac/express-jsonschema/README.md

 }

 app.post('/', validateReq('body', SomeSchema), function(req, res) {
+    // If the req.body value is matches SomeSchema,
-    // You application code can now run knowing
+    // your application code can now run knowing
     // req.body is {foo: 'someString'}.
 });

+// If req.body is invalid a `ValidatorResult` instance is thrown
+// that contains information about why the validation failed.
 ```

-#### What happens when the data is valid?

-The `next` function is called and your request is off to the next piece of middleware.

-#### What happens when the data is invalid?

-By default, a `ValidatorResult` instance is thrown that contains information about why the validation failed.

 ### validateReq(property, schema, options)